Sexual Medicine

 Registration

 Registration is for non-University of Minnesota family medicine residents, medical students, and community physicians or healthcare professionals.
-Fees include tuition, syllabus, parking, and lunch.
+Fees include tuition, syllabus, and access to online resources.

 Course Learning Objectives